-Finally, as with the Fire Commission, the Task Force recommends changing the employee discipline process to create citywide consistency.
+As with the Fire Commission, the Task Force recommends changing the employee discipline process to create citywide consistency.
 In the current process, the Police Commission renders disciplinary decisions for anything longer than ten days, which is inconsistent with other commissions' employee discipline powers and is not required by state law.
 The Task Force recommends placing authority for employee discipline with the Police Chief and having the Commission serve as an appellate body that hears appeals to the Police Chief's decisions, which aligns with the State's appeals requirement.
+The Task Force also recommends changes to the Commission's role in employee discipline for serious cases originating with the Department of Police Accountability.